Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

-Starting from $\eta = 0$, none of the considered systems guarantee evolution to a valid Ising state.
-In fact, in CIMs, SBMs, and DIMs, the dynamics preferentially collapse into a trivial state ($\phi = \frac{\pi}{2}$ in DIM, and $x = 0$ in SBM and CIM) that persists up to a (lower) threshold $\eta_{\min} > 0$ and OIMs to the state $\phi = \frac{\pi}{2}$ for $\eta_{\min} < 0$.
-Ising solutions are stabilized only once the regularization exceeds a critical threshold $\eta_{\max}$, beyond which at least one ground-state configuration becomes stable.
-Determining $\eta_{max}$, however, requires prior knowledge of all the Ising ground-states (see Supplementary note 2), and is therefore generally intractable.
+Starting from \(\eta=0\), none of the considered systems is guaranteed to evolve to a valid Ising state.
+In CIMs, SBMs, and DIMs, the dynamics preferentially collapse into a trivial non-Ising state: \(x=0\) for CIMs and SBMs, and \(\phi=(\pi/2)\mathbf{1}\) for DIMs.
+In OIMs, the corresponding trivial state \(\phi=(\pi/2)\mathbf{1}\) has a threshold \(\eta_{\min}<0\), so it is already unstable over the physically relevant regime \(\eta\geq0\).
+Ising ground-state configurations become stable only beyond \(\eta_{\max}\).